 Relax and Learn with Local Experts

 For nearly three years now, the Robin Hills Farm education department has offered educational opportunities for those looking to engage with process and gain new skills and knowledge through hands-on workshops with local experts specializing in a wide variety of topics that include sustainable living, arts and culture, health and wellness, home and garden, and more.
 We take much pride in our ability to offer such a diverse collection of workshops to those seeking to enrich their lives, but we also acknowledge that in such a busy world, dedicating our (limited) free time to further study is a big investment and a serious undertaking.
-After all, some people just want to relax after a day’s long work and share a cold beer with a friend.
+After all, some people just want to relax after a day’s long work and share quality time with friends.

 Each week features a different artist or artisan who will guide participants through a hands-on project during the 2-hour workshop.
 Last Thursday focused on charcoal drawing with professional illustrator, Dave Carr.